- Read our Complete Outdoor Burning Guide

 - Bonfires — Bonfires must be 50’ from structures, 100’ from property lines, and completely out by 10:30 p.m.

-This form is for Bonfires or Large Yard Waste ONLY.
+This form is for bonfires, air curtain destructors, and Large Yard Waste ONLY.
 You must have the minimum requirements for these permits.
 Refer to our outdoor burning regulations for more information.

 Penalties and Fines

 Violations of the outdoor burning ordinance may result in fines.

 Fines range from $100.00 up to $1,000.00 and/or 6 months in jail, depending on the violation(s).

 There are several locations in Cobb County designated as medical burn areas.
 These are areas populated by residents with medical conditions that make them susceptible to health risks from smoke inhalation.
 Please see this map for the current burn ban locations.